 After years of study in NYC, Carolyn performed in New Hampshire Summer Stock.
 But on a visit to California, Carolyn was cast in the Laguna Playhouse production of Eugene O’Neill’s “Ah, Wilderness,” which propelled Carolyn to make L.A. her home.

 Since that memorable debut, Carolyn has done extensive theatre work in the L.A. area, including performances at the Laguna Playhouse, Boston Court, The Odyssey, and the Celebration Theatre to name a few.
 She has worked commercially and has done print campaigns for Mercedes and Microsoft.

 Carolyn has had leading roles in Independent films, some premiering at South by Southwest.
 She can be seen in a nice co-starring role on TV in the Emmy winning “The People v O.J.
-Simpson: American Crime Story” as Mrs. Lance Ito, (Peggy York).
+Simpson: American Crime Story” as Mrs. Lance Ito, Peggy York.

-Carolyn is a proud graduate of UCLA with a degree in Women’s Studies and English.
+She is a proud graduate of UCLA with a degree in Women’s Studies and English.